Needs-Based or Diagnostic assessment for Literacy Difficulties?

 • Analysis of learning patterns and errors

-• Cognitive strengths and weaknesses (e.g. processing speed)
+• Cognitive strengths and weaknesses (e.g. working memory)

 • Practical, home and school-friendly recommendations

-This approach aligns closely with practices of developmental psychology.
+This approach aligns closely with practices of developmental and educational psychology practice in New Zealand.

 What is a diagnostic assessment?